-/usr/sbin/pkgadd -d /cdrom/cdrom0/Raid_card/StorMan.pkg
+/usr/sbin/pkgadd -d /cdrom/cdrom0/StorMan.pkg

 - 3. Enter: all

 - 4. Answer y to any prompts.

-- 5. Re-run the CMS Spatches steps above, then see Installing the Avaya CMS security script on page 51.
+- 5. Repeat the steps in the section Installing the Solaris patches on page 54.

-This step is necessary after the original Spatches install because a critical patch is needed to allow the system to automatically mount the Solaris Sun StorageTek[TM] RAID SPARC Configuration disc.
+Repeating the Solaris patch installation procedure is necessary after the original Spatches install because a critical patch may be needed to allow the system to automatically mount the Solaris Sun StorageTekTM RAID SPARC Configuration disc.
 If the patch is not included, the system volfs service will fail and drop a core file in the system / directory.